ohler55/slip-jet/README.md

 - does client instance need to keep track of subscription?
  - so that the error callback with subscription can return the correct instance?

+- stream
+ - create mock stream for testing
+  - write to log to verify calls

 - client
  - as StreamManager
+  - :create-stream (name &key ...)
+   - add methods to stream
+  - :update-stream [just :update on stream]
+  - :create-or-update-stream
+  - :get-stream or maybe just :stream on a client
+  - :stream-name-by-subject
+  - :delete-stream [or use stream to :delete]
+  - :list-streams
+  - :stream-names [use for loop on channel then check for error]
+ - stream
+  - consumer manager functions (create, update, get, delete, list, names, ordered, create-or-update)

  - as StreamConsumerManager
  - as AccountInfo
   - auth